Saskatoons in Alberta

 Bird Protection

-The use of plastic netting is one of the best ways to protect the ripening fruit from the birds.
-Colorful streamers, aluminum pie tins and noise makers will work temporarily until the birds learn that these devices are not a threat.
-Plastic owls will also deter the birds, but they must be moved around in the planting to successfully fool the birds.
+Plastic netting is one of the best tools to use to protect the ripening fruit from birds.
+Colourful streamers, aluminum pie tins and noise makers will work temporarily until the birds learn that these devices are not a threat.
+Plastic owls will also deter the birds, but the owls must be moved around in the planting to successfully fool the birds.

 Harvesting

 Harvest the berries when they turn from pink to deep purple.
-Saskatoons ripen fairly evenly, and most of the crop can be picked at one time.
+Saskatoon berries ripen fairly evenly, and most of the crop can be picked at one time.

 Cultivars

-Smoky: Large, round, fleshy, sweet, mild-flavored fruit.
+Smoky: Large, round, fleshy, sweet, mild-flavoured fruit.
 Shrub is upright and spreading, very productive and suckers freely.

 Northline: Upright spreading form, very productive, produces sweet fruit within three years, suckers freely.